braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/opt-ins_and_opt-outs.md

 Create an in-app message or in-browser pop-up prompting customers to opt-in to WhatsApp usage.

 Use [HTML in-app message](https://github.com/braze-inc/in-app-message-templates/tree/master/braze-templates/4-sms-capture-modal) with [JavaScript "bridge"]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/customize/html_in-app_messages/#javascript-bridge) to interface with Braze SDK.
-Make sure to use the WhatsApp susbcription group ID.
+Make sure to use the WhatsApp subscription group ID.

 ## Set up opt-outs for your Braze WhatsApp channel